Terms and Conditions

 - Checks will be made to ensure that all agencies are members of REC or other professional bodies.

 - Agencies will be asked to disclose the name of their clients.

-- if an agency submits a vacancy advertised by a client in their own right, or a client submits a vacancy already provided by an agency, then we will advertise the client vacancy, unless otherwise instructed by the client.
+- If an agency submits a vacancy advertised by a client, or a client submits a vacancy already provided by an agency, then we will advertise the client vacancy, unless otherwise instructed by the client.

 - We reserve the right to refuse to work with an agency for any reason.

-The Careers Service will only advertise UK-based opportunities, including internships, which comply with the National Minimum Wage (NMW) legislation.
-For opportunities outside of the UK, the Careers Service will only advertise those which comply with the minimum wage legislation of that country or state.
-For those countries without such legislation we require organisations to match that of the equivalent UK rate.
+The Careers and Employment team will only advertise UK-based opportunities, including internships, which comply with the National Minimum Wage (NMW) legislation.
+For opportunities outside of the UK, the Careers and Employment team will only advertise those which comply with the minimum wage legislation of that country or state.
+For those countries without such legislation, we require organisations to match that of the equivalent UK rate.

 Any advertised, unpaid opportunities must be with a charity, voluntary organisation, associated fundraising or statutory body.
 It is ultimately the employer's responsibility to ensure that any internships and voluntary opportunities advertised comply with NMW legislation.

 Registered charities, voluntary organisations, associated fundraising bodies or statutory bodies (such as schools and hospitals) have a special exemption in the NMW legislation, called the 'Voluntary Worker Exemption'.
 Voluntary workers at such organisations are exempt from the NMW as long as they receive no monetary payments and their compensation is limited to specified expenses and benefits.